StuyPulse/Wildcard-LEDControl/README.md

 Port closest to power terminal - for Underlighting

 Other 2 ports - for Liftlighting

+## Description of Files:

+### blinkyMK1
+The code for blinkyMK1, only controls the underlighting.
+Not recommended, does not use "state machine"/"FPS" control style

+### blinkyMK2
+The code for blinkyMK2.
+Controls lift lighting.
+Can control underlighting, but it was never used.
+Version used for WildCard

 ### blinkyMK3 - IN THE WORKS
 The code for blinkyMK3, blinkyMK2 but with a watchdog subsystem